 Drivers who do this risk the obvious: hitting a child.
 They also could be fined if caught.
 The fee for not stopping for a stopped school bus is $250.
 But when cars are speeding by, parents say they haven't been able to remember plate numbers.

-Several roads in Milford are hot-spots for morning commuters.
-Now that school buses are making the rounds, during rush hour, traffic flow is coming to a halt on busy roads.
+Several roads in Milford are hot-spots for morning commuters. during rush hour, traffic flow is coming to a halt on busy roads.
 Commuters need to take the potential for getting caught behind the school bus into account and adjust their schedules.

 On Camp Street, where several parents witnessed the incidents this week, the drivers were heading down Camp Street to Purchase Street, presumably heading to Interstate 495.